5C33

 GENERAL DEFINITION

 This is supervisory human relations work directing a unit of subordinate human relations representatives responsible for assuring equal opportunities and fair treatment for all persons irrespective of race, color, religion, national origin or ancestry, sex, sexual orientation, physical or mental handicap, age, source of income, presence of children, family composition or marital status, and promoting understanding and cooperation among all persons.
-Work includes assigning, reviewing, and managing discrimination cases, incidents of inter-group tension, fair housing violations, community organizational matters and various levels of interpersonal and large-scale disputes in the area of specialization in dealing with inter-group conflict and human relations.
+Work includes assigning, reviewing, and managing discrimination cases, incidents of inter-group tension, fair housing violations, community organizational matters and various levels of interpersonal and large-scale disputes in dealing with inter-group conflict and human relations.

 The motivation of various groups in the area of civil rights law enforcement and the prevention or resolution of inter-group conflict which cannot be resolved by the enforcement of a law are of major significance in the work.
 Work is performed under the direction of an administrative superior.